 (b) the whole or any part of a premium received under the contract by the insurer is ….liable to tax at the higher rate.

 Thus any fee which relates to a contract liable to IPT at the standard and higher rate, and which meets the conditions set out in paragraph IPT06840, will be liable to IPT at 20% (or 17.5% if the tax point falls before the 4 January 2011) in its entirety.
-There is no scope for apportionment on the grounds that the fee relates to a ‘mixed’ contract and there are no *de minimis *provisions.
+There is no scope for apportionment on the grounds that the fee relates to a ‘mixed’ contract and there are no de minimis provisions.

 Previous page